schmudde/blog/content/books/everyday-info-architecture.md

 "[Fix My Code](https://schmud.de/posts/2021-09-07-fix-my-code.html)" and "[Be Here Now](https://schmud.de/posts/2020-12-16-be-here-now.html)" came from more abstract prompts.
 [Julian Shapiro](https://www.julian.com/guide/write/intro) manages to articulate the way abstract motivations connect with audiences: "Does writing this article get a weight off your chest?", "Do you obsess over the topic and want others to geek out on it too?", etc....

 "Fix My Code" and "Be Here Now" are likely read by people who want passionately argued, well-researched articles on narrowly focused subjects.
-Hierarchy helps these people discover other articles with similar motivations, as Martin points out. #humanities is probably too broad to be effective.
-Changing the tag to #sts (or #ScienceAndTechnologyStudies) would offer a meaningful narrowing. #humanities may be more inclusive, but #sts offers more clarity and specificity.[^labeling] This is the sort of clear thinking that *Everyday Information Architecture* helps enable.
+Hierarchy helps these people discover other articles with similar motivations, as Martin points out. ~~#humanities is probably too broad to be effective.
+Changing the tag to #sts (or #ScienceAndTechnologyStudies) would offer a meaningful narrowing. #humanities may be more inclusive, but #sts offers more clarity and specificity.~~[^updates][^labeling] This is the sort of clear thinking that *Everyday Information Architecture* helps enable.

+[^updates]: Tags have been updated since this review was written. #science is now #informatics and #humanities is now #sts.
 [^labeling]: Martin specifies four qualities for labeling: clarity, specificity, inclusively, and consistency.

 ### Canonical Listings, Mnemonics and Randomness